Chris Nelloms

 Chris Nelloms (born August 14, 1971) is an American male former track and field sprinter who specialized in the 200- and 400-meter dash.
 In 1992, Nelloms was shot by an unknown assailant during athletic practice in a park.
 He made a full recovery and returned to competitive running.
 In 1999, Nelloms was charged and convicted on eight counts of sexual offenses against a minor.
 He was sentenced to four life terms in prison.

 Early life

 Nelloms attended Dunbar High School in Dayton and set several high school records.
 He originally competed in both sprints and hurdling and a national high school record of 13.30 seconds for the 110-meter hurdles in 1990 led him to be chosen as Track & Field News High School Athlete of the Year.
+He had a daughter born in 1986.

 Career

 With a relay gold at the 1988 World Junior Championships in Athletics and three sprint golds at the 1990 World Junior Championships in Athletics, Nelloms has won the most titles in the history of the IAAF World Junior Championships.
 He also won a gold medal triple at the 1989 Pan American Junior Athletics Championships, topping the podium in the 400 m, 4 × 100-meter relay and 4 × 400-meter relay.

 In August 1992 he was shot in the back in a park in Dayton, Ohio, where he had been completing a fitness run.
 The shot hit an artery, broke his collarbone and punctured a lung, yet he managed to return to good health and race again.
 No one was charged with the shooting.

 He won back-to-back 200 m titles at the NCAA Men's Division I Indoor Track and Field Championships in 1992 to 1993.
 At the 1993 NCAA Division I Outdoor Track and Field Championships he won the 200 m and 4 × 400 m relay titles, as well as taking a bronze in the 4 × 100 m relay.
 As a result, he was named the Ohio State Buckeyes male athlete of the year – only the third track athlete to win that title after Olympic medalists Butch Reynolds and Joe Greene.
 He took a 200 m silver medal at the 1993 Summer Universiade the following month, finishing behind his teammate Brian Bridgewater.

 Nelloms took his first national title at the USA Indoor Track and Field Championships in 1994, winning the 200 m race.
 He ranked second in the world on time for that indoor season behind Olympic champion Linford Christie.